Library Administrative Manual

 - Loan Terms

-Due dates for items borrowed through Document Delivery Services from other libraries are established by the lending library.
+Due dates for items borrowed through Interlibrary Services from other libraries are established by the lending library.
 We allow one renewal of 2 weeks on all items not specifically stated as being 'Non-Renewable' by the lending library.
 Requests for the renewal of these items are forwarded to the lending library for approval or rejection.
 The renewal terms are established by the lending library.

 Items borrowed from other libraries through the Document Delivery Unit must be returned only to the book drop located at the DDS service counter.